jhpyle/docassemble/_docs/markup.md

 [tables in attachments].

 If you want to have fine-grained control over the formatting of tables, [Markdown] will disappoint you.
+If you want a very specific type of table, you can use [raw HTML] for a table that displays in a question or [raw LaTeX] for a table that displays in a PDF-only [`attachment`].

-For example, the [PHP Markdown Extra] format _requires_ that you include a header in your table, even if you do not want one.
+The [PHP Markdown Extra] format _requires_ that you include a header in your table, even if you do not want one.
 You can try to make the header row blank with the following trick.

 {% include side-by-side.html demo="table-markdown-noheader" %}

 The styling of tables converted from [Markdown] to [HTML] can be customized using [`table css class`].

-If you want a very specific type of table, you can use [raw HTML] for a table that displays in a question or [raw LaTeX] for a table that displays in a PDF-only [`attachment`].
+When using [tables in HTML], text in each cell is aligned left by default.
+Although [PHP Markdown Extra] has a feature for changing the alignment of columns using the `:` character in the header separation line, this feature is not supported when inserting [tables in HTML].
+Instead, you can change the CSS class of each cell individually using the following markup.

+{% include side-by-side.html demo="table-markdown-class" %}

+The CSS classes `text-center` and `text-end` come from [Bootstrap 5].

 If you want a simple two-column table that fills the width of the page, note that there are special [document markup] tags for this